Biography of John Atanasoff

 My grandmother married twice more after that.
 My father was 13 years old when he arrived in the United States and at 15 he became an orphan.
 After this incredible start in his life, he finished the Colgate University and married my mother, an American whose grandfather fought in the Civil War between the North and the South.

-After John's birth, his father accepted an electrical engineering position is Osteen, Florida, and subsequently, in Brewster, Florida.
+Iva and John married in 1900, following John's graduation from Colgate College with a degree in philosophy.
+He got a job as an industrial engineer in New Jersey and they started their family.
+John took electrical engineering correspondence courses at night and on weekends to further his education.
+In 1903, the family with just born John Vincent moved to Florida, where John accepted an electrical engineering position is Osteen, Florida, and subsequently, in a newly established town called Brewster, now an empty ghost town, but back then, the home of the phosphate mines of chemical conglomerate American Cyanamid.
 It was here that John completed grade school and started understanding the concepts of electricity.
 The Atanasoff's home in Brewster was the first house they lived in with electricity, and John, as a 9-year-old boy found and corrected faulty electric wiring in a back-porch light.

 His grade school years were very normal.
 He was a good student and had a youthful interest in sports, specially baseball.
 This interest in baseball faded when his father purchased a new Dietzgen slide rule (see the lower photo) to help him at his job.
 The 10-year-old boy became totally fascinated with it.
 He carefully read the instructions, and was amazed that he could get correct answers.
 His father soon discovered that he didn't have an immediate need for the slide rule, and it was soon forgotten by everyone except young John.